56 Best Things to Do in Japan for an Unforgettable Trip (2025)

 The best Tokyo DisneySea rides and attractions for adults

-DisneySea is one of the best Disney parks in the world with a unique nautical theme featuring ports like Mysterious Island with an erupting volcano and Mediterranean Harbor which looks just like Italy.
+DisneySea is one of the best Disney parks in the world with a unique nautical theme featuring ports like Mysterious Island with an erupting volcano, Mediterranean Harbor which looks just like Italy, and the huge new expansion, Fantasy Springs.

 There are many fun rides at DisneySea as well as more adult-orientated attractions like seeing a Broadway show or drinking a cocktail in a 1920s lounge aboard a cruise liner.